ntphuc0101/Predict-Customer/README.md

 ## Files and data description
 Overview of the files and data present in the root directory.
 These dataset is downloaded from Kaggle, and its name is Credit Card customers.
-# churn_library.py - churn customer analysis
+Churn_library.py - churn customer analysis

-# churn_script_logging_and_testing.py - testing functions from churn_library.py
+Churn_script_logging_and_testing.py - testing functions from churn_library.py

-# data folder - Credit Card customers
+Data folder - Credit Card customers

-# images - output images
+Images - output images

-# logs - logging files
+Logs - logging files

-# models - model files
+Models - model files

-## Running Files
+Running Files

 There are several steps to run this projects:
 #git - for git clone link to cloning projects